• Menu

 Q. Would you recommend taking a rain coat?

-A. We will be traveling outside of the rainy season so you shouldn’t need a rain jacket, but you might bring a lightweight one just in case we have a shower or two.
+A. Our tours are scheduled outside of the rainy season so you shouldn’t need a rain jacket, but you might bring a lightweight one just in case there’s a shower or two.

 Q. What kind of shoes should I bring?

-A. No need to bring more than two pairs.
-This might include a pair of walking shoes and then a pair of sandals that will be appropriate for warm weather.
+A. We suggest you bring a pair of walking shoes and a pair of sandals that will be appropriate for warm weather.

 5. TECHNOLOGY including CELL PHONES, CAMERAS and COMPUTERS